 Children with precocious puberty may benefit from a bone scan.

+The goal of medical treatment of CAH defers by the age of the patient.
 CAH is a recessive gene, so both the mother and father must be recessive carriers.
-Couples with the recessive CAH genes may prevent CAH through preimplantation genetic diagnosis.
+Couples with the recessive CAH genes may prevent CAH through preimplantation genetic diagnosis .
+Prenatal treatment is not recommended and currently considered experimental.

 In the past, some infants required bilateral adrenalectomies to manage severe virilization and prevent premature skeletal maturation- however, today this procedure is rarely done.

-Patients with CAH need lifelong follow up to monitor the doses of glucocorticoids and mineralocorticoids and monitor the side effects of these hormones
+Patients with CAH need lifelong follow up to monitor the doses of glucocorticoids and mineralocorticoids and monitor the side effects of these hormones.
+Patients with CAH should have routine screening for cardiovascular and metabolic diseases as the general population.

 If the disorder is promptly diagnosed and treated, the prognosis for most patients is good.
 However, even though the physical deficits can be overcome, most patients have lifelong emotional issues that stem from the ambiguous genitalia.
 Other problems that can occur in these patients include:

-Cortisol is an adrenal steroid hormone required for endocrine function that begins to be produced in the second month of fetal life.
+Cortisol is an adrenal steroid hormone required for endocrine function that is produced in the second month of fetal life.
 Poor cortisol production is a hallmark of CAH.
 Inefficient cortisol production results in elevated adrenocorticotropic hormone (ACTH).
 Increased ACTH stimulation induces hyperplasia of the steroid-producing cells of the adrenal cortex.
 The defect results in adrenal hyperplasia.

 Cortisol deficiency in CAH is usually partial.
 The synthesis of cortisol shares steps with the creation of aldosterone, testosterone, and estradiol.
-The resulting excess or decrease production of these hormones produces multiple problems.
+The resulting excess or decreased production of these hormones produces multiple problems.

 Prenatal chorionic villus sampling or amniocentesis can detect CAH during pregnancy.